JorgeLins/SNAKE-GAME/README.md

 # SNAKE-FULL
-JOB: MAKE A SNAKE GAME WITH HTML AND JS
+JOB: MAKE A SNAKE GAME WITH HTML

 this a Snake game created by me using JavaScript and HTML